 Forensic science also plays a critically important role in other areas such as the investigation of domestic and international incidents, U.S. national security, and ensuring public health and safety.
 Investigating terrorist threats from chemical and biological agents, such as the 2001 anthrax attacks, requires novel methods of evidence collection and innovative forensic techniques.
 Nuclear Forensics: A Capability at Risk, a report released in 2010 by the National Academies, identified areas of concern for nuclear forensics that overlap with concerns raised about forensic science in general.
 Strengthening the scientific foundations of forensic science will benefit these areas of public concern as well.

-ACS applauds the recent formation of the National Commission on Forensic Science (NCFS) and the Organization of Scientific Area Committees for Forensic Science (OSAC) involving the National Institute of Standards and Technology and the Department of Justice, and looks forward to working with this Commission and OSAC as they strive to strengthen and enhance forensic science.
-The functions performed by these agencies are an important step in forensic science reform and, therefore, these agencies should be maintained as part of the Executive Branch in future administrations.
-ACS also applauds the policy recommendation by NCFS and subsequent action by the Department of Justice (DoJ) to require all DoJ forensic labs to acquire and maintain accreditation.
+ACS applauded the formation of the National Commission on Forensic Science (NCFS) and the Organization of Scientific Area Committees for Forensic Science (OSAC) involving the National Institute of Standards and Technology and the Department of Justice, and worked with this Commission and OSAC as they made strides to strengthen and enhance forensic science.
+The functions performed by these agencies were an important step in forensic science reform and, therefore, these agencies should be reinstated as part of the Executive Branch in future administrations.
+ACS also applauded the policy recommendation by NCFS and subsequent action by the Department of Justice (DoJ) to require all DoJ forensic labs to acquire and maintain accreditation.